The Smith Family

 Craig is currently the Emergency Preparedness Coordinator for the entire southern Indiana region.
 Craig maintains over 20 years experience in fire and medical.

-Mia is a fun loving and super energetic six year old!
+Mia is a fun loving and super energetic eight year old!
 She has been through more challenges in her life than I could have ever imagined, and she has inspired me more than I can ever describe.
 She continues to provide hope to many other families just by accomplishing things on a daily basis that we were told may never be possible.
 To follow Mia’s story, please visit our personal blog.

 If you would like to read our full story, released in September 2015, Hope Come in Pieces is our book about our journey.